MelissaEscobar-Globant/candidates/README.md

 Password: password
 Database: candidates_development

+# Redis
+Redis is hosted in a separate Docker container.

+Redis data is persisted in the ../redis_data Docker volume to survive container restarts.

+To use Redis in your Rails application, configure it accordingly.
+For example, to connect to Redis in your Rails app, use the hostname redis and the default port 6379.

 # Docker Compose Configuration
-docker-compose.yml defines the services and their configuration, including the Rails web application and PostgreSQL database.
+docker-compose.yml defines the services and their configuration, including the Rails web application, PostgreSQL database, and Redis.

 # License
 This project is licensed under the MIT License.